jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

     x &= \sqrt{-1}.
 \end{align*} $$

 Here we have a problem since the square of a negative number always returns a positive value, e.g., $(-1) \times (-1) = 1$, so there does not exist a real number to satisfy the solution to this equation.
-Not being satisfied with this, mathematicians invented another type of number called the **imaginary number** that is defined by $i^2 = -1$ so the solution to the equation above is $x = i$.
+Not being satisfied with this, mathematicians invented another type of number called the **imaginary number** that is defined by $i = \sqrt{-1}$ so the solution to the equation above is $x = i$.

 ```{note}
 Some students find the concept of an imaginary number difficult to grasp.
 However, you have been using negative numbers for a while now and these are similar to the imaginary number since they do not represent a physical quantity, e.g., you can show me 5 coins but you cannot show me negative 5 coins.
 We developed negative numbers to help us solve problems, as we have also done with the imaginary number.